-As the state’s chief financial officer, I appreciate the military’s contribution to our economy: more than 224,000 direct jobs and $62.3 billion to our gross domestic product annually.
-U.S. military installations support more than 624,000 Texan workers in some capacity, contributing at least $39.8 billion in disposable personal income for our citizens.
+Military bases in Texas support more than 226,000 direct jobs and $75.3 billion to Texas’ gross domestic product annually.
+They support an estimated 634,000 Texas workers in some capacity, contributing at least $39.2 billion in disposable personal income for our citizens.

-But as with other sectors of the Texas economy, these bases do experience change and uncertainty.
-By detailing the economic impact of the 13 U.S. military installations in Texas, we hope to emphasize their importance to strong, diverse and growing regional economies.
+By detailing the economic impact of the 14 U.S. military installations in Texas, we hope to emphasize their importance to strong, diverse and growing regional economies.

 Direct and Indirect Employment